MP242/vocal-chat/README.md

 ## Roadmap

 - [ ] Modify the saving of messages through serverActions independent of the response from the /api/chat route.
-- [ ] Change STT & TTS with hugginFace model.
+- [x] Change STT & TTS with hugginFace model/or local model.
 - [ ] Fix Safari beug
 - [ ] Improve the transition between text reponse from LLM to TTS.
 - [ ] Add second LLMChain making stream great again on the front.